willgeary/willgeary.github.io/_posts/2016-06-14-planning-a-bike-tour.md

 [![fig](http://i.imgur.com/F6hjKxO.png)](https://www.google.com/maps/@36.2740008,-121.8468033,3a,75y,192.69h,82.93t/data=!3m6!1e1!3m4!1s8mbD_aNYmaKjuWf3_VMYhQ!2e0!7i13312!8i6656)
 <sub>*Bluffs Trail, Andrew Molera State Park.
 Big Sur, California.*</sub>

 Below is my route as it currently stands.
 It will likely grow to include more attractions and special places over the coming weeks.
-You can toggle on and off the campgrounds and hostels that I identified along the route (open the sidebar and scroll down to do so).
+You can toggle on and off the campgrounds and other attractions that I have identified along the route (open the sidebar and scroll down to do so).

 <iframe src="https://www.google.com/maps/d/u/1/embed?mid=1ELysbd_HcyENvsuK5auBFbFpwZ0" width="640" height="480" align="middle"></iframe>
 <br>